Conservation Organizations in Belize

-Belize takes their environment seriously – See how this tiny country has made big strides in the conservation of its natural resources.
+Belize takes their environment seriously!
+See how this tiny but mighty country has made big strides in the conservation of its natural resources.

 “We must allow our children the right to experience the beauty of Belize that we have had the fortune to share.
 We must, in addition, teach the next generation the idea of conservation for, if we fail, we had better teach them survival.”— Manuel Esquivel, Past Prime Minister of Belize – 1994

 Belize is fast becoming a leading country in conservation.
 Many hotels and restaurants have taken a step into protecting the environment by going green.
-They practice this method by using biodegradables, bamboo, paper and other types of straws.
-Not only that, they work on recycling products that are harmful to the environment.
+They practice this method by using biodegradables, bamboo, paper, and other types of straws.
+Not only that, they also work on recycling products that are harmful to the environment.
 Most restaurants and hotels have taken up the responsibility to have an organic garden to help supply their food needs.
-Belize’s natural resources are very important to the country and therefore Belizeans tries to protect them and we hope that our visitors will do the same.
+Belize’s natural resources are very important to the country.
+Therefore, Belizeans try to protect them, and we hope that our visitors will do the same.